Clinical UM Guideline

 Not Medically Necessary:

-NCS performed without needle EMG at the same time is considered not medically necessary except the limited clinical situations listed above.
+NCS performed without needle EMG at the same time of testing is considered not medically necessary except the limited clinical indications listed above.

-Needle EMG performed without NCS at the same time is considered not medically necessary when the criteria listed above are not met.
+Needle EMG performed without NCS at the same time of testing is considered not medically necessary when the criteria listed above are not met.

 The following codes for treatments and procedures applicable to this document are included below for informational purposes.
 Inclusion or exclusion of a procedure, diagnosis or device code(s) does not constitute or imply member coverage or provider reimbursement policy.
 Please refer to the member's contract benefits in effect at the time of service to determine coverage or non-coverage of these services as it applies to an individual member.